Bambo-Rambo/TinyFinder/README.md

 # TinyFinder

-Windows forms app mainly for assisting with TinyMT RNG in gen 6 games.
+Windows forms app for assisting with RNG abuse (mainly TinyMT) in Pokemon gen 6 games.

-It is a more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.
+It aims to be a more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.

-It also provides a MT seed searcher for various things (specific PID/EC search, multi shiny hordes etc) as well as a Time Finder for both MT and TinyMT.
+Also provides a MT seed searcher for various things (specific PID/EC search, multi shiny hordes etc) as well as Time Finder for both MT and TinyMT initial seed manipulation.

 ### TinyMT differences from 3DS RNG Tool

-* Index search by date (Citra only - specifically useful for ID, DexNav and Radar RNG)
+* Index search by date (Citra only - mainly useful for ID, DexNav and Radar RNG)
 * Index filtering
 * DexNav RNG support (Egg moves are not predicted)
 * Complete Normal Wild RNG support for every location.
 Indexes that would generate hordes instead, are not shown.
-The NPC influence is accounted for, as well.
+The NPC influence is accounted for, as well
 * Complete Horde RNG support for every location, including caves, either by using honey or by moving (stable delay unlike Honey/Sweet Scent - in ORAS only possible at Long grass).
-The NPC influence is accounted for, as well.
+The NPC influence is accounted for, as well
+* Fishing RNG with predicted delay and option to use the rod from bag calculating the future character blinks (no timeline needed and every index is hittable)
 * Honey Wild RNG support for places that don't generate hordes
 * Allow Poke Radar usage from the bag instead of the Y menu (no timeline needed and every index is hittable)
 * XY Victory Road swooping encounters (Sync is calculated differently)
 * Minor performance improvements (no lag when scrolling through the indexes etc)
-* TinyMT Timeline calibration is not implemented at all.
+* TinyMT Timeline calibration is not implemented.
-While it is required for XY ID RNG, nature sync for stationaries, fishing and rock smash, other methods including: wild, hordes, dexnav, radar etc, can be done way faster using the bag method (see [RNG Guides](https://github.com/Bambo-Rambo/RNG-Guides)).
+While it is required for XY ID RNG, nature sync for stationaries, and rock smash, other methods including: wild, hordes, dexnav, radar, fishing etc, can be done way faster using the bag method (see [RNG Guides](https://github.com/Bambo-Rambo/RNG-Guides)).
 Index filtering can still be used for fishing and rock smash to avoid scrolling in 3DS RNG Tool.
 *  Held item chance calculation is not implemented